tomjridge/public_notes/2022-01-17_large_file_as_sparse_and_suffix.md

 In order not to block, we can construct the new-sparse in parallel, whilst still writing to the old suffix.
 Then we copy all the data-after-commit from the old suffix to the new (again, can be done in parallel, but at some point we probably block and copy the last remaining bit), and switch over.

 Now, exposing file descriptors is potentially dangerous, because they are invalid when we switch over.
+So the suffix file should probably provide some interface that is file-like, but doesn't use fds.
+Something like "append_bytes" (which is what they currently ue I think).

+In addition, there is a need to record the **last flushed position** in order to recover from crashes on the append-only file.